Gitstar-OC/Theme-Verse/README.md

 # Theme-Verse
-This is website that will be used to help companies with the main template or front-end of their choice, This is a cool [React](https://react.dev) project made with [Vite](https://vitejs.dev) along with some cool css libraries like [Tailwind CSS](https://tailwindcss.com) and [Bootstrap](https://getbootstrap.com) .
+- This is a website that will be selling the theme of main home page sections of their desired choice.
+This is an open source project, so anyone can contribute just make sure you follow the [Code Of Conduct](Code_Of_Conduct.md)!